 I invite all who need to purchase a home or know someone who does, to contact me immediately.
 I especially invite all those who personally know me, whom I have serviced in past years to re-ignite our prior successful business relationship.

 Hobbies & Interest: Web Surfing, Sports, Workouts, Biking, Boating, Fishing Music: Jazz, R&B, Soft Rock, Lounge

-"Helped me rent a Single Family home in Hyattsville, MD.
+"Bought a Single Family home for approximately $350K in Waldorf, MD.